Communal constituencies: History

 The Fiji coups of 1987 were orchestrated by hardline Fijian ethno-nationalists who forced the abolition of the national constituencies, on the grounds that they gave a non-indigenous voters a say in who represented the indigenous Fijian community.
 The revised constitution made all parliamentary seats communal, with a built-in indigenous majority.
 37 seats were allocated to indigenous Fijians and 27 to Indians, despite the near parity of their population numbers at that time.
 5 seats were assigned to minority groups.

 The constitution was revised again in 1997–1998.
 A constitutional commission chaired by Sir Paul Reeves, a former Governor General of New Zealand, recommended retaining 25 communal constituencies, along with 45 newly created open constituencies, to be elected by universal suffrage and contested by candidates from all races.
 The ruling Soqosoqo ni Vakavulewa ni Taukei of Prime Minister Sitiveni Rabuka and the National Federation Party (which had formerly advocated a common roll) saw the communal seats allocated to indigenous Fijians and Indo-Fijians respectively as their power base, and insisted on reversing the ratio.
 Consequently, 23 seats were allocated to indigenous voters, 19 to Indo-Fijians, 1 to Rotuman Islanders, and 3 to minority groups; the remaining 25 represented open constituencies.

+In the 1999 elections, the size of the overall Fijian vote across all communal constituencies was 179,218, while the vote for all Fijian parties and independents in open constituencies was 177,490.

 Multiracial voters

 Multiracial citizens were formerly required to enroll on the General Electors's roll, or according to the race of their father.
 In the 1990s, Chinese-Fijian businessman and politician James Ah Koy challenged this rule in court.
 The law, and later the Constitution, were consequently amended to allow persons with multiple ethnic origins to register on any communal roll for which any of their ancestors, in either the male or female line, would have qualified.
 Many Fijian citizens of mixed Fijian and European origin, commonly known as Vasus, have since transferred from the General Electors' communal roll to the Fijian one.

 This generated some controversy in the leadup to the parliamentary election scheduled for 2006.
 United Peoples Party leader Mick Beddoes expressed concern that electoral officials were encouraging members of minority communities to register on the Fijian communal roll, and were failing to provide them with the necessary forms to enroll as General Electors.
-"It is not unusual for members of the Vasu community to be registered on the Fijian roll," Beddoes said.
-"However encouraging minority voters to register as Fijians and not having a General Registration form for them to fill in when visiting their homes and only using a Fijian and Indian registration form, is unusual to say the least."
-A senior election officer said that the complaint was being taken very seriously.